 Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
-These gains and losses are included in the income statement.
+These gains and losses are included in the statement of profit and loss.
 When re-valued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to retained earnings.